jcrichardson617/jcrichardson617.github.io/_posts/2018-08-17-tortoise-exclosure.markdown

 Animals may alter plants in a number of different ways.
 One of those ways is in changing the plant community composition - that is, the species present and the relative number of individuals per species.
 Prior to this experiment, we had no information on how this phenomenon was effected by reptiles, despite the prevalence of many herbivorous species.

-I tested the question of "does gopher tortoise herbivoy have an effect on plant community composition?" using an exclosure plot on Egmont Key Florida.
-A fairly remote location ideal for this experiment as it is void of other herbivores.
+I sought to answer the question of "does gopher tortoise herbivoy have an effect on plant community composition?" using an exclosure plot on Egmont Key off the coast of St. Petersburg, Florida.
+This fairly remote location was ideal for this experiment as it is void of other herbivores.
 Any effect observed between controls and exclosures were [probably] from the tortoises.

 I hypothesized that in the absence of tortoises, more individual plants would be present, as nothing is there to eat them back.
 But that there would be a decrease in species richness, and thus a decrease in diversity, because we've seen in other plant-herbivore systems a lack of herbivory typically allows one or two plant species to come in and take over.